SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

 [hypothesis](https://github.com/HypothesisWorks/hypothesis) that can really help catch errors in corner cases of your code.
 In addition to writing unittests it is also highly recommended to test code that you include in your docstring belonging to your functions and modulus to make sure that any code there is in your documentation is also correct.
-For such testing we can highly recommend using pythons build-in framework [doctest](https://docs.python.org/3/library/doctest.html).
+For such testing we can highly recommend using pythons built-in framework [doctest](https://docs.python.org/3/library/doctest.html).